NetComposer/nksip/doc/guide/start_a_sipapp.md

 The first time you start a SipApp, NkSIP will generate a new RFC4122 compatible _UUID_ (used for example in SIP registrations), and will save it to disk in a file with the same name of the internal application (see configuration options for the default directory).

-Each started SipApp is under the hood a standard OTP _gen&#95;server_ process.
+Each started SipApp is under the hood a standard OTP _gen\_server_ process.
 If you define the [`init/1`](../reference/callback_functions.md#init1) callback function in your _callback module_, NkSIP will call it while starting the SipApp, using the third argument in the call to `nksip:start/4`.
 The returning value shall include the initial state value, associated with the gen_server process.

 As a standard gen_server process, you can use functions like `gen_server:call/3` or `gen_server:cast/2`.
 The registered name of the process is the same atom as the internal application name.
 If you implement callback functions [`handle_call/3`](../reference/callback_functions.md#handle_call3), [`handle_cast/2`](../reference/callback_functions.md#handle_cast2) or [`handle_info/2`](../reference/callback_functions.md#handle_info2), they will called as in a standard gen_server behaviour (when someone calls `gen_server:call/2,3`, `gen_server:cast/2` or the process receives a message).